 Sometimes nothing beats a quick smoothie to give you an afternoon pick-me-up.
 Blend one with a scoop of this whey protein, serving up only 3 grams of carbs and a whopping 20 grams of protein.

+Now, we’ll highlight foods for a low-carb, high-protein diet that are specifically low in carbohydrates.
 When you stick with a rainbow of veggies, plus a few fruits and crunchy nuts, you won’t feel deprived while eating low-carb.

 The rule of thumb is any vegetable that grows above ground is low-carb and can be eaten in any amount.
 But veggies growing below ground (like potatoes) have more carbs, so you’ll need to monitor these ingredients more closely.